 By now, you’re aware of all the options you have for fixing cigarette burns in cars.

-Always remember that you should make it a priority to repair the damage quickly, as soon as you can.
-Time is not on your side here, and you don’t want the hole to grow larger or stuffing to come out of your seats!
+Always remember that you should make it a priority to repair the damage as soon as you can – you don’t want the hole to grow larger or stuffing to come out of your seats!